 There are many iSCSI Initiators available.
 However, for the purpose of this user guide we shall concentrate only on the Microsoft iSCSI Initiator.
-In this example we have used the Microsoft iSCSI Initiator that is available with Microsoft Vista.
-However, the following procedure is very similar for all versions of Microsoft iSCSI Initiator.
+In this example we have used the Microsoft iSCSI Initiator that is available with Microsoft Windows Server 2019.
+However, the following procedure is similar for all versions of Microsoft iSCSI Initiator.